 Control of the barking might be achieved by owners with the knowledge of why a German Shepherd is barking.
 Some of the most prevalent reasons include:

 - Attention-Seeking: German Shepherds adore interaction and thrive on socialization.
 If left alone, they will constantly bark to gain attention.
+This reflects the strength of pet and owner relationship that drives their need for connection.

 - Lack of Exercise and Boredom: German Shepherds need an outlet for extreme exercise and mental stimulation.
 A bored German Shepherd or an unfed one will bark as a means of venting or as a release of pent-up energy.